alexandre-touret/api-first-workshop/docs/workshop.md

 >
 > - You will use the API
 > - Check how smooth the onboarding is from a customer/user point of view.
+> - Generate the changelog and pinpoint breaking changes in OpenAPI
 > - Pinpoint the main drawbacks